kleebaum/bayeos/bayeosgatewayclient/README.md

-# bayeos-gateway-py
+# bayeosgatewayclient
-Python Library for BayEOS Gateway
+A generic Python package to transfer client (sensor) data to a BayEOS Gateway.

+## Installation
+- Install the package by running '''python setup.py install''' as root

 A python module to access a BayEOS Gateway.
 Runs on Python2 and Python3.